-This week legendary soul singer Sade turned 60.
-Six.
-Zero.
+Legendary soul singer Sade deserves all the flowers.
 And we have to honor her in this week’s #CultreClassics and shine a light on her classic song “Paradise”.

 Helen Folasade Adu aka Sade is the British Nigerian singer, songwriter and creator for The Culture famous for her distinctive voice and smooth and sultry delivery.
 Her debut album Diamond Life (1983) became one of the best selling albums of the early 80’s and the best-selling debut ever by a British female vocalist.
 It also gained widespread critical acclaim and is largely considered one of the best R&B albums of all-time.